Mabel

 She traveled to Malibu with a mini-pony, Snowball, and the two became fast friends.
 They like to run together on the rugged terrain of Malibu, which is the best thing for her feet.
 It’s nature’s way of keeping equine hooves in good shape.
 The first time we released her onto the hills, she stopped at the top, tucked herself into sage brush, and scanned the distance, perhaps remembering how it felt to be wild and free.

-After Mrs. Tiggywinkle last year, Mabel is the second donkey we’ve saved on a Giving Tuesday.
-We have been focusing on mustangs in kill pens this year, but kill buyers also search for donkeys and burros to serve the ejiao market.
+After Mrs. Tiggywinkle last year, Mabel is the second donkey we had saved on a Giving Tuesday.
+Kill buyers search for donkeys and burros to serve the ejiao market.
 We started the @skydogdonkeys account on Instagram to bring attention to these sensitive, intelligent beings and the terrible threat that demand for ejiao poses to their populations globally.

 At her age with her feet, Mabel is exactly the donkey we needed to help and l'm very glad the kill pen reached out to us.
 We will give her the life she deserves so she never ends up in an auction or kill pen ever again.